Information Technology Vision and Strategy

 - Improving the security of sensitive information

-Respondents identified 128 IT-dependent strategic objectives.
-The top three uses of technology in enabling agency strategic plans were unchanged from the previous survey: process automation, data analytics, and improved security.
+Respondents from 42 agencies identified more than 200 IT-dependent strategic objectives.
+The top three uses of technology in enabling agency strategic plans were: process automation, agency data sharing, and improved data security.
 Responses are summarized in the following bar graph.